howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 </Instruction>

-You can now navigate to the search feature using the new button in the `Header`:
+We can now navigate to the search feature using the new button in the `Header`:

 ![](http://imgur.com/XxPdUvo.png)